52North/SOS/README.md

 ## Code Compilation

 This project is managed with Maven3.
-Simply run `mvn clean install` to create a deployable .WAR file.
+Simply run `mvn clean install` to create a deployable.WAR file.

-52°North Inititative for Geospatial Open Source Software GmbH, Germany
+52°North Initiative for Geospatial Open Source Software GmbH, Germany